Mr-KayZ/RTS-Extra-Docs/docs/learning/WHEA-analysis-CMCI_NOTIFY_TYPE_GUID.md

 Another thing to take note here is the fact that all of these values are little endian, so the bytes are "backwards".
 In this case, `03 00 00 00` is read `00 00 00 03`. `12 34 56 78` would be read `78 56 34 12`, etc.

 We can now translate the MCI status codes into the following:
-- CPU Vendor - AMD
+- CPU Vendor - AMD (`01` is Intel, `02` is AMD)
 - Processor Number - `11` (Thread 11, Core 5)
-- MCI status - `01 35` - Memory Error - (After running `wheaceerror.py` - Thanks Jim)
+- MCI status - `01 35` - Memory Error - (After running `wheaceerror.py` - You can download the code here: )
 ![/RTS-Extra-Docs/assets/img/WHEA_Analysis/wheamcerror_python.png](/RTS-Extra-Docs/assets/img/WHEA_Analysis/wheamcerror_python.png)

 Considering all other surrounding errors, this could be a memory controller level error too.
 But this is enough to tell us all the details for now.
+We can assume this most likely is due to the Ryzen Voltage bug, but also keep an eye out on which core/thread this is always occuring on.
+If its the same core/thread, you may also potentially be dealing with a fried core as well.